amkhlv/usr/share/notes/server/openVPN.md

     user nobody
     group nogroup

+Comments:

-(The files `ca.crt clientname.crt clientname.key ta.key` are those which I downloaded from the server.)
+1. The files `ca.crt clientname.crt clientname.key ta.key` are those which I downloaded from the server.)

+2. Notice that the `nobind` option is commented; otherwize the client will bind to a __random local port__ (which I find ugly)

 Additional lines possible.
 After `script-security 2` :